-Program Office: Administration on Children, Youth, and Families (ACYF), Family and Youth Services Bureau (FYSB).

-Program Announcement Number: HHS-2006-ACF-ACYF-FVPS-0122.

-Announcement Title: Family Violence Prevention and Services/Grants to State Domestic Violence Coalitions.
+Program Office: Administration on Children, Youth, and Families (ACYF), Family and Youth Services Bureau (FYSB) Program Announcement Number: HHS- 2007-ACF-ACYF-SDVC-0122 Announcement Title: Family Violence Prevention and Services/Grants to State Domestic Violence Coalitions CFDA Number: 93.591 Due Date for Applications: February 15, 2007.

-CFDA Number: 93.591.

-Dates: Due Date for Applications: April 3, 2006.

-Executive Summary: This announcement governs the proposed award of formula grants under the Family Violence Prevention and Services Act (FVPSA) to private, nonprofit State Domestic Violence Coalitions (Coalitions).
+Executive Summary: This announcement governs the proposed award of formula grants under the Family Violence Prevention and Services Act (FVPSA) to private, non-profit State Domestic Violence Coalitions (Coalitions).
 The purpose of these grants is to assist in the conduct of activities to promote domestic violence intervention and prevention and to increase public awareness of domestic violence issues.

 This notice for family violence prevention and services grants to Coalitions serves two purposes.
-The first is to confirm a Federal commitment to reducing family and intimate partner violence; and the second purpose is to urge States, localities, cities, and the private sector to become involved in State and local planning towards an integrated service delivery approach.
+The first is to confirm a Federal commitment to reducing domestic violence; and the second purpose is to urge States, localities, cities, and the private sector to become involved in State and local planning towards an integrated service delivery approach.